Avijit200318/Leetcode-Clone/src/app/api/readme.md

 - `success` (boolean): Indicates whether the request was successful (`true`) or not (`false`).
 - `message` (string): Provides additional information about the result.
 For example, success confirmation or error description.
-- `submission` (object): The newly created submission document containing:
+- `submissionOutput` (object): The newly created submission document containing:
   - `userId` (string – MongoDB ObjectId): ID of the user who submitted the code
   - `problemId` (string – MongoDB ObjectId): ID of the problem solved
   - `language` (string): The programming language used